spacelift-io/user-documentation/docs/concepts/policy/task-run-policy.md

 A task policy can be expressed as an [approval policy](./approval-policy.md) if it defines a single `reject` rule, and an `approve` rule that is its negation.
 Below you will find equivalents of the examples above expressed as [approval policies](./approval-policy.md).

-### Migration example: only allow terraform taint and untaint
+### Migration example: only allow OpenTofu/Terraform taint and untaint

 ```opa
 package spacelift